samyakpadwekar/Java_backend/Spring Core/Readme.md

 **Container 5: ClassPathXmlApplicationContext**

-FileSystemXmlApplicationContext is used to load XML-based Spring Configuration files from the classpath.
-We can get the application context using Java code.
-It is useful for standalone environments and test harnesses.
-The following code shows how to create a container and use the XML as metadata information to load the beans.
+*Use*: This class is used to create a Spring application context based on XML configuration files located on the classpath.
+You specify the classpath resource location(s) for the XML files.
+*Typical Scenario*: When your Spring application relies on XML-based configuration and you want to load configuration files from the classpath.
+This is a common choice for traditional Spring applications using XML configuration.

 Illustration:
 ```